 The great egret glides effortlessly before her feet touch Lake Camanche’s shore.
 As I kayak fifty feet out along the shoreline I wonder, what would it be like to glide effortlessly through life.
 The egret makes it look so easy.

 I lay my paddle across my kayak, lean back and ponder more about nature and life.
-Waves from a distant motor boat rock the kayak gently.
+Waves from a distant motor boat rock my kayak gently.
 The temperature is a perfect 84 degrees with a slight wind.
 The flock of Canada Geese honk to notify me that they don’t want my kayak too nearby.

 After a few minutes I realize I’m gliding effortlessly.
 Ah yes, this is what it feels like.
 What other times in my life have I glided effortlessly and not realized it?

-I’ve only kayaked five or six times but I absolutely enjoy the tranquility of nature.
+I’ve only kayaked five or six times but I absolutely treasure the tranquility of nature.
 Many of my effortless moments are with nature and God.
 When I kayak I’m more observant because I’m without my DSL camera.
 It’s not waterproof, so my senses capture the sights and sounds.

 Another day while paddling down the Stanislaus River a fawn leaps four times across the narrow stream just twenty feet in front of my kayak.
 The fawn quickly hides behind the bushes but I can still see her white spots.
 Those kayaking behind me call out, “Is there another one?”

 During the early years of my brain impairment I had periods of time when I couldn’t move nor speak.
-As I felt a spell come on, I laid on the couch.
+As I felt a “spell” come on, I laid on the couch.
 My world grew dark and unchanging except for background sounds and voices.
 Much of my day was spent this way since these “fading spells” could happen four to five times a day for 30 minutes to two hours at a time.

 The longer the spell lasted the further away I drifted from this world.
 When the spell was particularly long and dark, I often felt like I was momentarily going to see Jesus face to face.
 My life felt effortless.
 I could do nothing but breathe and listen.

 I used these moments to talk to God.
-With limited capacity, my prayers are almost child-like.
+With limited capacity, my prayers were almost child-like.
 “Thank you for my life.
 I love you, God.
 Take care of Rick.
 Bless my family.
 Help them when I’m gone.
 See you soon.”
 Effortless.

 Until my reality returns.
 I’m still here.
 God hasn’t taken me home.

 In 2012, God led me to Stanford Hospital’s Neurology & Epilepsy Department.
 Hospitalized for two weeks, the medical team reaches a diagnosis.
-After eight weeks in a day-patient program in Concord, I begin a bi-weekly treatment program at Stanford in January 2013.
+After eight weeks in a day-patient program in Concord, I begin a weekly treatment program at Stanford in January 2013.
 For two years, family, friends, and acquaintances who became friends drive me back and forth to the Bay Area.

 I learn to manage many symptoms so they don’t take over my life.
 Thankfully, my fading spells are gone.
 I don’t spend hours in darkness unable to move and speak.